jeffThompson/DesigningWithData/Exercises/DesignSprint.md

 8. (Bonus: a role not listed above!)

 Then, for each square come up with an idea or approach that these roles suggest for your project, like you did above.

+After sketching, we'll do silent dot-voting as a group – everyone gets 3 dots each, so use them wisely!

 ## 4. DECIDE and 5.
 PROTOTYPE